Assocify-Team/Assocify-PRD/template/6-non_functional_requirements.md

 However, the challenge related to traffic would be linked on the usage during the events: we know that during an event, ideally all the staffs would use the app to upload their receipts, update the tasks that are done and communicate between each other.
 We also consider that all the staffs would want to access to their updated gamified statistics, which would increase even more the traffic between the server and the different users.
 Thus the main case we have to take into account is how to manage traffic during the organization of a big event.
 We also have to take into account the case where multiple organizations have organized an event at the same time, which could increase even more the traffic with the server.
 #### Design for Bursty Traffic:
-Two strategies exist to handle
+We will use two strategies to handle bursty traffic:
+-Caching: